JoeMrCoffee/OpenSalesInventory/README.md

 PWD: admin123456
 ```

-This should be changed and can be after first login.
+This should and can be changed after first login.

 ### Adjust the defaults